La’o Hamutuk

 Repaying loans from Petroleum Revenues

-Article 20 of the Petroleum Fund Law says that the Petroleum Fund cannot be used as collateral for borrowing.
+Article 20 of the Petroleum Fund Law (also Portuguese) says that the Petroleum Fund cannot be used as collateral for borrowing.
 As all petroleum revenues to Timor-Leste must be deposited into the Petroleum Fund, some have interpreted this to mean that debts cannot be repaid from petroleum revenues.

 Unfortunately, this is incorrect.
 Once money has been transferred from the Petroleum Fund to the Treasury, it can be used for any purpose included in the General State Budget.
 Since 98% of Timor-Leste's state income comes from petroleum revenues, and since debt repayments have the first claim on the Budget, it is inevitable that money transferred from the Petroleum Fund will be used to repay debts.
 To put it another way, who would expect Timor-Leste to be able to repay $3 billion dollars if we didn’t have any oil resources?